ericandrewlewis/say-yes-to-https/setup-https.md

 ## Verify latest server packages

 The web server's system kernel and openssl packages should be updated to the latest for performance optimizations.

-## Does your server need a unique IP?

-If you want to avoid security warnings in some older browsers (e.g. IE 8 Windows XP and similar), you will need a unique IP for your certificate for clients that don't have [SNI support](https://en.wikipedia.org/wiki/Server_Name_Indication).

 ## Test your HTTPS